xphx/master-thesis/evaluation/main.typ

   caption: [The running times for the test "Fill - Solid - PolyNZi40".]
 ) <solid-fill-polynz40>

-Let us shift our focus to @solid-fill-fish next, which forms the main exception to our previous statement that Vello CPU performs relatively worse for small shapes and actually ends up beating Blend2D for certain sizes.
+Let us shift our focus to @solid-fill-fish next, which forms the main exception to our previous statement that Vello CPU has a weakness for small shapes and actually ends up beating Blend2D for certain sizes.
 The reason that Vello CPU performs so well here is that we implemented a clever optimization during curve flattening which seemingly has not been embraced by other renderers: Before performing curve flattening, we first consider the start and end points as well as control points of the curve.
-In case the points are so close together that the curve cannot possibly exceed the flattening threshold (in our case 0.25), we simply approximate it by a single line segment instead of running the much more computationally intensive flattening algorithm.
+In case the points are so close together that the curve cannot possibly exceed the flattening threshold (in our case 0.25), we simply approximate it by a single line segment instead of running the much more computationally intensive flattening algorithm (which will most likely only yield a single line segment, anyway).
 As can be seen in the figure, having this shortcut path leads to impressive gains if the shape consists of many small curve segments.

 #figure(
   image("assets/st_fill_Solid_Fish.pdf"),
   caption: [The running times for the test "Fill - Solid - Fish".]
 ) <solid-fill-fish>

 Let us consider @solid-fill-world, where the weakness for smaller geometry sizes becomes more apparent: At the smallest size, Vello CPU is more than twice as slow as Skia and raqote, with the inflection point only arriving at the size 64x64, at which point Vello CPU once again exhibits much better scaling behavior.
-When looking at the performance profile, over 90% of the time is spent in the path rasterization stage in the tile generation, sorting as well as strip generation stage.
+When looking at the performance profile for the 8x8 case in @solid-fill-world-profile, over 85% of the time is spent in the path rasterization stage during tile generation, sorting as well as strip generation.
 Thinking about this in more detail, the possible problem becomes apparent.
 The "World" test case consists of a shape with a very large amount of lines.
 Even when the shape is scaled down to 8x8, we still end up generating a 4x4 tile for each single line and computing the winding numbers for all 16 pixels, even though only a small part is really covered.
 The problem could be slightly ameliorated by relaxing the restriction on the width of strips (see @conclusion), but this will still not reduce the number of generated tiles that need to be sorted, which takes up a significant chunk of the time.

+#figure(
+  image("assets/st_fill_Solid_World.pdf"),
+  caption: [The running times for the test "Fill - Solid - World". ] ) <solid-fill-world>

+#figure(
+  image("assets/profile_fill_world_8x8.pdf", width: 60%),
+  caption: [The percentage of the total runtime each step in the pipeline takes for the test case "Fill - Solid - World" with shape size 8x8.
+Note that the shape does not contain any curve segments.
+Therefore the "flattening" part mostly represents the overhead from iterating over all lines and re-emitting them.]
+) <solid-fill-world-profile>

 There does not seem to be a straightforward solution to the problem.
 One approach could be introducing a kind of "line-merging" stage where multiple small lines are merged into larger ones at the cost of some precision, but this seems to be a rather complicated optimization.
 Otherwise, it might also be worth investigating faster sorting algorithms specialized for a large number of tiles, but the potential for gains here does not seem that significant either.

-#figure(
-  image("assets/st_fill_Solid_World.pdf"),
-  caption: [The running times for the test "Fill - Solid - World".]
-) <solid-fill-world>

 === Stroking
 Let us devote our attention to stroking next.
 There are two cases that are worth exploring: Stroking of straight lines and stroking of curves.
 For lines, we can consider the "World" shape again as it is depicted in @solid-stroke-world.
 As can be seen, Blend2D once again by far leads the score, but is followed second by Vello CPU, which (together with JUCE) leads with another significant gap compared to the remaining renderers.
 There is also an interesting behavior where different renderers react differently to different sizes: Raqote seems to deal worse with small shapes but better with larger ones, while for other renderers the sweet spot is somewhere in the middle.
 Determining the exact reason for these discrepancies appears difficult, but the observation highlights the fact that different renderers use different algorithms for stroking.